 William’s ride from the industrial complex dropped him off at the guest-house of the Braxton estate.

 Before they left him, they promised to pick him up again on Monday, but would leave him alone for the weekend to let him get settled in.

-He’d intended to fly out after the first evening but they had needed him for longer.
+He’d intended to fly out after the first evening but they'd needed him for longer.
 Then, there was an airline strike that forced him to stay where he was.
-He had a change of underwear and socks which he always carried with him when he went more than a hundred miles from home, and here he was, more than five hundred and stuck out in the country.
+He had a change of underwear and socks which he always carried with him when he went more than a hundred miles from home, and here he was, more than five hundred, and stuck out in the country.

-His one day became three, as they had thrashed out what to do.
+His one day became three, as they'd thrashed out what to do.
 He was dog-tired and needed his sleep.
 So did his exhausted hostess, Mrs. Braxton, who had organized the entire thing.
-She had offered to put him up with her grown family, having had him stay much longer than either of them had intended.
+She'd offered to put him up with her grown family, having had him stay much longer than either of them had intended.
 He thanked her for her offer and explained that he needed quiet and rest, as well as time to work on the plan they had settled upon.